Queen Elizabeth National Park About Queen Elizabeth NP – Location – Getting There – Attractions & Activities –

-The park is rich in wild game including the big five mammals except the rhinos which are only hosted in Ziwa Rhino Sanctuary along the way to Murchison Falls National Park.
+The park is rich in wild game including the big five mammals except the rhinos which are only hosted in Ziwa Rhino Sanctuary.
 Other interesting game in the park include various species of antelopes, warthogs, hyena among many others.
 Reaching the park, it’s just a drive of about 5-6 from Kampala to the park.

 Things to Do

 Many safari activities are arranged at the park including wildlife viewing and primate watching, the park is a home to over 6 species of primates the most common is the chimpanzee the closest relative to human.
 Queen Elizabeth National Park also houses the rare tree climbing lions in the Ishasha sector of the park.
 However, taking a visit to the Kazinga channel is ranked among the must do activities while at the park.

 The National Park includes the Maramagambo Forest and boarders the Kigezi and Kyambura Game Reserves.
 The parks nearby neighbors include Kibale National Park in Uganda and the Virunga National Park in the Democratic Republic of Congo.